|

 SENDING SAT & SUBJECT TEST SCORES

-3. The college code numbers for the schools where you want the test scores sent
+• The college code numbers for the schools to which you want the scores sent

 AP TESTS